aws/aws-toolkit-azure-devops/Docs/lambda-deploy.rst

 Synopsis
 ========

-Builds and deploys a .NET Core |LAMlong| function.
+Builds and deploys a .NET Core |LAMlong| function or serverless application.

 Description
 ===========